 Cumulative Assessment of Action on Carbon Reduction for 2025 and 2030 requirements

-The main text of this section is from the Executive Summary of the Vermont Pathways Analysis Report, prepared by technical consultants The Cadmus Group and Energy Futures Group (EFG).
-The report was delivered to the Agency of Natural Resources (ANR) on November 15, 2021.
-The Council and its subcommittees have not yet had the opportunity to fully review the report, pose final questions, and offer detailed revisions.
-Therefore, while we present the high-level executive summary here as part of the Climate Action Plan, we will wait to present the full and final report as an appendix until after that review and revision process has concluded, likely in December.
+The Vermont Pathways Analysis Report, which was prepared by technical consultants The Cadmus Group and Energy Futures Group (EFG) was delivered to the Agency of Natural Resources (ANR) on November 15, 2021.
+As such the Council and its subcommittees have not yet had the opportunity to fully review the report, pose final questions, and offer detailed revisions.
+Therefore, we will wait to present the Executive Summary and the full and final report as an appendix until after that review and revision process has concluded, likely in December.

-In the meantime, it is important to note that the sectoral reductions and technology pathways analysis presented in this Executive Summary are broadly consistent with those reviewed by subcommittees of the Council to date, providing a strong starting point for further analysis.
+The Pathways Analysis is a cornerstone document that addresses the scope, scale, and pace of the efforts that will be needed to meet the GWSA requirements.
+Importantly, the sectoral reductions and technology pathways analysis in the draft Pathway Analysis are broadly consistent in both magnitude and direction with the actions reviewed by subcommittees of the Council to date.
 The findings also broadly align with other independent analysis conducted for Vermont, including EAN’s Emissions Reduction Pathways Model.